Back to Table of Contents

 to graphically compare nations.
 NationMaster is a vast compilation of

-the form above, you can generate maps and graphs on all kinds of
+can generate maps and graphs on all kinds of

 statistics with ease.They want to be the web's one-stop resource for